-What benefits do holding structures offer small and medium-sized enterprises (SMEs)?
-Serial founder Michael Silberberger describes the advantages of holding structures and explores the tax optimisation possibilities.
+Serial founder Michael Silberberger shares his personal experience of the advantages of holding structures and explores the tax optimisation possibilities for small and medium-sized enterprises (SMEs) in Germany.

 1.1.
 Holding companies

 Until recently, it was nearly impossible to take advantage of the ingenious concept of a holding structure when founding a business, especially for SMEs.
 The costs of establishing a holding structure with two or more business were, for the most part, unnecessarily high.
 In addition, no entrepreneur wanted to set up two GmbHs requiring €25,000 in share capital each.